 And I came up with a very long list, but I would love, love, love to have a meal with Carrie Fisher.
 And not the young Carrie Fisher, but the older wiser Carrie Fisher.
 Because while I love the actor I adore the outspoken courageous sassy mental health campaigning Carrie Fisher most of all.
 That’s the woman I would love to sit down and share a meal with.

 This is the third portrait of her I drew.
 The first two weren’t right.
 The likeness was fine but somehow they didn’t capture her.
 And suddenly I realised why.
 She needs to be among the stars – that’s where she belongs.
 So when I drew this third portrait I was imagining her as a constellation.

-I drew Chester on my iPad Pro with an Apple Pencil using the Procreate app.
+I drew this on my iPad Pro with the Procreate app.

 Something totally different today, a mermaid for Mermay.
 Mermay is a daily drawing challenge during the month of May, when the idea is quite simple to draw a mermaid every day, but I’ve never participated in it before. but then I saw Angela’s inspiration photo on Sktchy and decided that I would draw at least one mermaid this month.

 It’s not my best work, I’m definitely having a few days when everything that can go wrong when I’m drawing does, but that’s not necessarily a bad thing.
 It’s usually a sign that I’ve either been working too much in a comfort zone (probably true) or I’m about to make a breakthrough (that would be nice..).
 Either way when I’m wrestling with my drawing it generally means I need to accept it and I will eventually move forward.

 I painted this in my Moleskine watercolour sketchbook and then work Ed on it initially with Prismacolor coloured pencils and then digitally in Procreate.